Go to Reviews.org AU Edition

 SimpliSafe installation

-By contrast, you can install a SimpliSafe DIY system yourself, but if you’re not up to it, you can also contract a professional through the SimpliSafe website.
+By contrast, you can install a SimpliSafe DIY system yourself, but if you’re not up to it, you can also contact a professional through the SimpliSafe website and pay $99 for professional installation.
 Just select the option at checkout.

 Both companies provide installation guides, so you’re never really alone during setup.